-The scholarship is available to first year students enrolling in the Faculty of Engineering who are concerned about water resources and the environment.
+The scholarship is available to a first year student enrolling in the Faculty of Engineering.
+Applicants should be concerned about water resources and the environment.
 Applications close 31 October.

 The Vida Balshaw Women in Engineering Scholarship (L)

 One scholarship is available to a female student enrolling in the first year of a Bachelor of Engineering degree course in Electrical or Mechanical Engineering.
 Applicants will be considered on the basis of academic merit and financial need.
 Applications close late January.